schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 No seat fits every person, or put differently: the comfort  of a seat depends  on the person sitting in it.
 This points us at one of many possible extensions to carry out deeper designometric analysis.
 If the difficulty of an item in a psychometric test depends on who is being tested, this is called *differential item functioning*.
 For example, the large international student evaluations PISA and TIMMS routinely check their test items for cultural differences.
 The aim is to formulate test questions in such a way that they are equally comprehensible with all cultural backgrounds.
 Most likely, this is a desireable property for designometric scales, too.
 In a multi-level designometric model, this could be incorporated as an interaction effect between cultural background and item-level coefficients.

 That all being said about designometric models, my observation is that practically all published rating scales in design research have been validated under a psychometric perspective, rather than a designometric.
 This is a mistake!
 If the purpose of the scale is to compare designs, the scale validation must be carried out on the design scores.
-In the worst case, a designometric scale is evaluated by a study, where a sample of participants and a sample of items do not encounter a sample of designs, but just one.
-I understand how this mistake happens in the first place.
-But, it worries me that practically all purportedly designometric scales out there have been validated under the wrong perspective.
-I call this the *psychometric fallacy in design research*.
+In the worst case, a designometric scale is evaluated by a study, where a sample of participants and a sample of items do only encounter a single design, rather than a sample.
+It worries me that practically all purportedly designometric scales out there have been validated under the wrong perspective, and I call this the *psychometric fallacy* in design research.